Dresden Story: Racism in 1950s Canada | Curator’s Perspective

 On the Spot was the first series made by the NFB specifically for television.
 It was launched on October 6, 1953, on the CBC and ran for two seasons.

 Most of the episodes were simple news reports, with an on-camera host commenting on some aspect of life in Canada and interviewing people.
 On the whole, the episodes were pleasant and light, consisting of basically innocuous stories.
 There is, however, one episode that is anything but light and pleasant.
-It is this episode, entitled Dresden Story (broadcast in December 1954), that I’ve written about in today’s blog post.
+It is this episode, entitled Dresden Story (broadcast on December 19th, 1954), that I’ve written about in today’s blog post.

 For one thing, this was the first NFB production that dealt directly with racial discrimination in the country.